idibidiart/react-native-responsive-grid/README.md

 `vAlign` may be supplied as prop to Column to vertically align the elements and/or rows within it.
 Possible values are: `middle` | `center`, `top`, `bottom`, `space` and `distribute`.
 Default is top.

 `vAlign` may also be supplied as prop to Row to align the columns within it in the vertical direction.
 Possible values are: `top`, `middle` | `center`, `bottom`, `baseline` and `stretch`.
-Default is top.
+Default is `stretch`.

 `hAlign` may be supplied as prop to Row to align the columns within it in the horizontal direction.
 Possible values are: `center` | `middle`, `left`, `right`, `space` and `distribute`.
 Default is left.

 `hAlign` may also be supplied as prop to Column to align its rows and/or elements within it in the horizontal direction.
 Possible values are: `center` | `middle`, `left`, `right`, and `stretch`.
-Default is left.
+Default is `stretch`.

 `rtl` may be supplied as prop to Row to both reverse the order of columns (or elements) inside a row as well as to set hAlign to 'right.'
 This is useful for right-to-left layouts.

-`fullHeight` may be supplied as prop to Row as a convenience to enable vAlign to work on child Column(s) -- fullWidth on Row is not desired since it would interfere with Column's offset prop.
+`fullHeight` may be supplied as prop to Row in place of size (height) of '100%' -- fullWidth on Row is not desired since it would interfere with Column's offset prop.

-`fullWidth` may be supplied as prop to Column as a convenience to enable hAlign to work on child Row(s) -- fullHeight on Column is not desired since it would interfere with Row's size prop.
+`fullWidth` may be supplied as prop to Column in place of size (width) of '100% -- fullHeight on Column is not desired since it would interfere with Row's size prop.

 _Note, if row (or column) is a child of ScrollView you need to set the height (or width) explicitly, and if you wish to set it explicitly relative to container see Example # 1 which uses layoutEvent to get container size at runtime._